 Before Fruit Ninja, most people had never heard of Halfbrick Studios.
 They had worked on a handful of games like Rocket Power: Beach Bandits, Age of Zombies, Monster Dash, and a variety of Avatar — The Last Airbender installments.
 However, Fruit Ninja had the right combination of addictive and visceral gameplay to make it a virtual overnight success.
 For others dealing with a windfall of cash, Halfbrick Studio’s story is a good one to follow.
 Instead of tripping over their own feet after a massive growth spurt, the close-knit group of developers decided to focus on quality over quantity, avoiding the route companies like Zynga took (how many “___-ville” games can you name?).
 The developers said the success of Fruit Ninja has given them breathing room to perfect games they want to make.

+Second in our list of successful game developers comes the OMGPOP team.
 A mobile gaming take on the classic pen-and-paper game of Pictionary, Draw Something is a study in how persistence can lead to huge success in the app industry.
 Before their top-selling drawing game took off, developer OMGPop had produced around 30 games that quickly fell into relative obscurity (do you remember Hamster Battle?
 No?
 Didn’t think so).
 A short time after Draw Something started topping charts relatively overnight, Zynga bought OMGPop for roughly $200 million, and the CEO of OMGPOP, Dan Porter, later went on to work for them as the vice president of their mobile division for a little over a year.
 Porter now continues to climb the corporate ladder and currently serves at the Head of Digital at William Morris Endeavor, the world’s largest diversified talent agency.

 Not all overnight success stories end well as the tale of .GEARS Studio’s Flappy Bird shows us.
 Dong Nguyen’s creation was pulling in $50,000 a day—a veritable golden goose—making it one of the most popular games for smartphone users.
 However, a litany of complaints ranging from the game’s addictiveness, difficulty and resemblance to Super Mario 3 was too much for Nguyen to handle.
 Something about the fame mixed with user criticisms struck a nerve with the overnight app celebrity, who ultimately took down the game from app stores in mid-February 2014 without selling out to another company.
 It also begs the question—Was success too much for Nguyen, or was it all a stunt to generate interest for his next title?